SrivatsavReddy/CloudFormation/README.md

 1) Create a new bucket with a unique name.
 2) Upload the `LambdaCode.zip` file to the S3 bucket.

-Update Lambda Function:
+Update "LambdaFunction":
-1) In the Lambda function code, locate the references to "vatsavcodefile".
+1) In the "LambdaFunction.yaml", locate the reference to "vatsavcodefile".
 2) Replace "vatsavcodefile" with the newly created S3 bucket

 Deployment Steps: